 It’s important to know that if you or someone you know has suffered injuries from a defective product, you may have a product liability lawsuit on your hands and you could be entitled to a financial settlement.

-Our attorneys at Bertoldo, Baker, Carter & Smith specialize in product liability and we have assisted many clients in receiving the compensation they deserve to pay for medical bills, lost wages and pain and suffering.
+Our attorneys at Bertoldo, Baker, Carter, Smith & Cullen specialize in product liability and we have assisted many clients in receiving the compensation they deserve to pay for medical bills, lost wages and pain and suffering.

 To learn more about product liability lawsuits and how we can help, contact us today on (702) 505-8115 to schedule your free initial consultation.